 Wise is a great way to transfer and even manage your international money especially if you want to send anything below $7000 USD ($7000 USD = Approx £4000 GBP, €6000 EUR, $10000 AUD, $10000 CAD, $10000 SGD, ¥800,000 JPY, ₹500,000 INR).

 1.1 When Wise Works

 Sending amounts below $7000 USD for individuals

-For comparison with others we recommend starting with their fee calculator and see for yourself what they charge.
-(Perhaps write it down so you can compare in a moment)
+For the best comparison we recommend starting with their fee calculator (opens new tab) and see for yourself what they charge.
+Perhaps write it down so you can compare with others we will discuss in a moment.

-We have found, in terms of fees, they’re always low and transparent as well.
+We have found, in terms of fees, they’re always low and transparent.